project-nig/node/README.md

 	wallet in wallet.html
 ```

+## Hello world example

+A very basic Hello world example to explain how to generate a purchase request on the Marketplace can be found [here](HELLOWORLD.md).

 ## Contribute to the Development

 New contributors are very welcome and needed.
 Discover how you can contribute [here](CONTRIBUTING.md).